YARC-Official/docs/glossary.md

 ## 💥 Big Rock Ending (BREs)
 Big Rock Endings are a section near the end of the song where charted notes are irrelevant, and players are instead encouraged to wail on their instruments as much as they can for bonus points.
 Often there can be several final, proper notes placed <em>after</em> the BRE comcludes, so be prepared to play them.
-BRE support is planned for YARG version 0.13.0
+BRE support is planned for YARG version 0.14.0

 ## 🎓 Pro
 Instruments with the Pro prefix are generally intended to better represent really playing that instrument.
 In YARG, Pro Drums expands 4-lane play with the additon of three cymbals, Pro Guitar ditches the 5 buttons and strum bar for an entire fretboard and six strings, and Pro Keys sees you using a whole two-octive keyboard.
 The planned Elite Drums mode is set to further expand on the realism and complexity of Pro Drums.
-Pro Guitar, Pro Keys and Elite Drums are all planned for YARG 0.13.0
+Pro Guitar and Pro Keys are planned for YARG 0.13.0.
+Elite Drums is planned for 0.14.0.

 ## 💫 Unison
 A Star Power phrase happening simultaneously across multiple instruments may be marked as a Unison phrase.
 If everyone plays this phrase correctly, additional SP energy will be awarded.